• Art Magazine

 Nam June Paik's fragmented life reflects the political upheavals of the 20th century.
 As a child in Japanese-occupied Korea, he witnessed teachers forcing students to "repent" if they spoke their native language.

-Identity as Korean, American, global citizen
+Identity as a Korean, an American, a global citizen

 Artistic response to political systems